-In 2023 for the first time, the IQOE has also initiated World Oceans Passive Acoustic Monitoring Day (WOPAM Day, 8 June 2023).
-It remains to be seen how useful WOPAM will become.
+In 2023, IQOE initiated the World Oceans Passive Acoustic Monitoring Day (WOPAM Day, 8 June 2023).
+It remains to be seen how useful WOPAM will become, but the first WOPAM Day generated a large set of observations worldwide that might generate a useful snapshot of ambient ocean sound.